How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 My body decided to hit the breaks on high-stress living and was letting me know by downshifting my energy, messing up my sleep cycles and hormones, throwing off my digestion and making me feel continuously hungry and anxious.

-Whatever you want to call it: adrenal burn-out, adrenal fatigue or the more currently accurate term-- Hypothalamic-Pituitary-Adrenal Axis Dysfunction (HPA Dysfunction)-- it is a condition in which stress hormone function can go haywire and create all kinds of systemic imbalances.
+Whatever you want to call it: adrenal burn-out, adrenal fatigue or the more current term-- Hypothalamic-Pituitary-Adrenal Axis Dysfunction (HPA Dysfunction)-- it is a condition in which stress hormone function can go haywire and create all kinds of systemic imbalances.

 In my case my sleep, energy levels, digestion and ability to deal with stress all became a battleground.
 For others it may hit their immune system, cardiovascular system, hormones or gut function.
 Or all of the above.